SUPPORT MORE HOUSING VARIETY IN CALIFORNIA

 Casita-supported and sponsored bills launched the Accessory Dwelling Unit (ADU) revolution and continue to enhance ADU/JADU and middle housing-related state law annually.
 Our legislative successes catalyzed the growth of ADUs as the fastest growing housing type in California, with more than 113,000 ADUs permitted since 2017.
 Our legislative momentum would not be possible without our extended community of members, supporters, and ecosystem partners.
 We continue to rely on and appreciate your support letters, petition signatures, and network sharing of our calls to action.

 AB 1070 (Ward) Requires HCD to study construction costs related to building code and potential updates to reduce costs for projects with 3-10 units, through a working group and regular studies.
-Status: In Senate Local Government Committee.
+Status: Headed to Senate Rules Committee for assignment.

 This important new law helps to preserve existing informal ADU rentals and the important role they play for homeowners while ensuring the safety of tenants.
 The new law specifies the code standards local agencies must use to assess safety, cuts fees and charges for lower resourced homeowners, and requires cities to provide a checklist of standards that units will have to meet, upfront.